Robust Humanoid Contact Planning with Learned Zero- and One-Step Capturability Prediction: Anytime Discrete-Search Contact Planner

 We formulate the contact planning problem as a graph search problem.
 Each state $s$ in the graph is represented by a set of: a stance $S(s)$, a CoM position $\mathbf{r}(s)$, and a linear momentum $\mathbf{l}(s)$.
 Each action is a foot contact transition, which means moving one foot to a new pose.
 Contact transitions are predefined as a discrete set of foot projections, shown in Figure \ref{contact_projection}(a), and we adopt the contact projection approach in \cite{traversability_humanoids}.

-For each contact transition $\varepsilon(s,s')$ from state $s$ to state $s'$, the planner generates a new state with a stance which differs from the current stance by the moving contact pose of one of the feet.
+For each contact transition $\varepsilon(s,s')$ from state $s$ to state $s'$, the planner generates a new state with a stance which differs from the current stance by the moving contact pose.
 We assume there is a 0.4 second long swing phase followed by 0.6 second double support phase for each contact transition.
 We follow our previous work \cite{yuchi_icra_2019}, given $S(s)$, $S(s')$, $\mathbf{r}(s)$ and $\mathbf{l}(s)$, we use neural networks to predict dynamic feasibility of the contact transition, and determine $\mathbf{r}(s')$ and $\mathbf{l}(s')$.

 We solve the contact planning problem with Anytime Non-parametric A*(ANA*) algorithm \cite{ana_star}.
 ANA* is an anytime variation of the A* algorithm.
 It initially inflates the heuristic and determines which node to expand mainly by evaluating its heuristic.
 Once a solution is found, it then reduces the inflation of the heuristic, and improves the solution over time.
 In this way, a feasible solution can be generated quickly, and helps reduce the search space to find a better solution over time.
 The cost of each action connecting two states $s$ and $s'$ is defined as